How to Get a Filming License in Dubai

 Step-by-Step Guide to Get a Filming License in Dubai

-these are the essential steps to obtain filming license in dubai:
+these are the essential steps to obtain filming license in Dubai:

 Step 1: Know Your Project Type